Menu

 Understanding the Help to Buy Remortgage Process

-When we talk about a ‘help to buy remortgage’, we’re essentially referring to the act of securing a new mortgage deal to replace the existing Help to Buy agreement.
-Various factors, such as help to buy remortgage rates and available help to buy remortgage deals, play crucial roles in this decision-making process.
+When we talk about a ‘help to buy remortgage’, we’re essentially referring to securing a new mortgage deal to replace the existing Help to Buy agreement.
+Various factors play crucial roles in this decision-making process, such as help to buy remortgage rates and available help to buy remortgage deals.

 After 5 years, interest kicks in on the government’s equity loan.
-Therefore, many homeowners consider help to buy remortgage after 5 years to avoid this additional cost.
-While the first five years of the equity loan are interest-free, thereafter, homeowners face an interest rate which starts at 1.75% of the loan’s value.
-This interest rate can increase each year, influenced by the Retail Prices Index.
+Therefore, many homeowners consider buying a remortgage after 5 years to avoid this additional cost.
+While the first five years of the equity loan are interest-free, homeowners face an interest rate starting at 1.75% of the loan’s value.
+This interest rate can increase yearly, influenced by the Retail Prices Index.

 Options Available for Help to Buy Remortgage

 1. Remortgage to Pay Off Help to Buy: This is perhaps the most straightforward route.
-Here, homeowners essentially secure a new mortgage deal that not only covers their original borrowing but also pays off the government’s equity loan.
-For this, homeowners can explore options from help to buy mortgage lenders, seeking out the best help to buy mortgages available in the market.
+Here, homeowners secure a new mortgage deal that covers their original borrowing and pays off the government’s equity loan.
+For this, homeowners can explore options from help-to-buy mortgage lenders, seeking out the best help-to-buy mortgages available in the market.

 2. Switch to a New Lender: Help to buy lenders are numerous, and some might offer more attractive deals than others.
 Switching to a new mortgage product can often reduce monthly repayments or shorten the mortgage term.